Colombia – Creolla Beefsteak with Hogao Tomato Sauce, Coco Rice and Mango Lime Salad

 4. rub the marinade over meat ensuring an even coverage

-5. put the lid on the marinating dish & refrigerate meat for at least one hour (up to overnight), turning regularly to make sure meat marinates evenly
+5. put the lid on the marinating dish and refrigerate meat for at least one hour (up to overnight), turning regularly to make sure meat marinates evenly

 7. heat oil in a large frypan over medium heat

-8. add all the other ingredients & cook until tomatoes soften, about 15 or 20 minutes.
+8. add all the other ingredients and cook until tomatoes soften, about 15 or 20 minutes

-9. Reduce heat to low & continue to cook until tomatoes break down, about 10 minutes more
+9. Reduce heat to low and continue to cook until tomatoes break down, about 10 minutes more

 10. When the mix has formed a thick sauce remove from heat.